himayla/rushhour/README.md

         * Beam_search.py: solve the board by removing children based on their score.
         * Breadth_first.py: solves the board by checking each generation from left to right (horizontally).
         * Depth_first.py: solves the board by checking the generations vertically.
 It selects the first possible next state of the original board and then the next state of that board until a solution is reached or there are no more states to check.
-        * Concatenated_search.py: solves the board by adapting to the situation it's presented with.
         * Randomise.py: solves the board by finding empty spots and moves cars there until car X is at final destination.
     * **/code/classes**: contains a car, grid and visualisation class.
     * **/code/heuristics**: heuristics for algorithms